alexa/alexa-auto-sdk/samples/android/README.md

 ### Overview

-The Android Sample App demonstrates a basic platform implementation of AAC SDK integration.
-It provides an example of creating and configuring an instance of the Engine, overriding the default implementation of each AAC Platform Interface, and registering those custom interface handlers with the Engine.
-It includes two example implementations of authorizing with AVS via Login with Amazon (LWA), detailed logs for interactions with the AAC SDK and developer convenience features for viewing those logs in the application, and UI elements relevant to each Platform Interface implementation.
-The purpose of the Android Sample App is to provide developers with useful example code to facilitate integration with the AAC SDK.
+The Android Sample App demonstrates a basic platform implementation of Alexa Auto SDK integration.
+It provides an example of creating and configuring an instance of the Engine, overriding the default implementation of each Alexa Auto Platform Interface, and registering those custom interface handlers with the Engine.
+It includes two example implementations of authorizing with AVS via Login with Amazon (LWA), detailed logs for interactions with the Alexa Auto SDK and developer convenience features for viewing those logs in the application, and UI elements relevant to each Platform Interface implementation.
+The purpose of the Android Sample App is to provide developers with useful example code to facilitate integration with the Alexa Auto SDK.

 Click [here](#androidsampleapprelnote) to read the release notes for this sample app.